Ecora Royalties logo

 Ecora Royalties is a royalty and streaming company listed on the LSE, TSX and OTCQX, providing investors with exposure to the critical minerals powering global electrification and the energy transition.
 Its diversified portfolio spans producing and development-stage royalties over copper, cobalt, vanadium, uranium, and other essential materials, with around 80% of its asset value tied to base metals and approximately 50% directly linked to copper.

-In 2025, Ecora has made a solid start, benefitting from strong operational momentum across its key assets.
+2026 has started well, with portfolio contribution more than doubling year-on-year in Q1 and base metals momentum continuing to build across the portfolio.
 Trading at a meaningful discount to its net asset value, Ecora offers a compelling, asymmetric risk-reward profile as a pure-play critical minerals royalty platform.

 Investment Thesis